WAWV-TV: Return to ABC

 On June 28, 2011, Nexstar signed a long-term deal with ABC to renew the affiliations of the company's existing affiliate in nine other markets; the deal also included an affiliation agreement with WFXW, which would disaffiliate from Fox and rejoin ABC beginning September 1, in a reversal of its 1995 affiliation switch.
 Nexstar also announced that channel 38 would change its call letters to WAWV-TV (standing for "ABC for the Wabash Valley") at that time.
-The move came after sister stations WTVW in Evansville, WFFT-TV in Fort Wayne and KSFX-TV (now KOZL-TV) in Springfield, Missouri were stripped of their Fox affiliations following a dispute involving Nexstar and the network over a planned payment increase of its affiliates' retransmission consent fees to Fox.
+The move came after sister stations WTVW in Evansville, WFFT-TV in Fort Wayne and KSFX-TV (now KOZL-TV) in Springfield, Missouri, were stripped of their Fox affiliations following a dispute involving Nexstar and the network over a planned payment increase of its affiliates' retransmission consent fees to Fox.

 Former logo from 2013 to 2025.

 On August 25, 2011, LIN Media signed an agreement with Fox to move its programming to WTHI's second digital subchannel, which would also add sister programming service MyNetworkTV as a secondary affiliation.
 This made Terre Haute one of the only U.S. television markets where all three historical commercial broadcast networks (ABC, CBS and NBC) maintained primary affiliations, the Fox and MyNetworkTV affiliations were relegated to a digital subchannel, and The CW lacked an over-the-air affiliate.
-The last Fox program to air on WFXW was an episode of Buried Treasure on August 31, 2011, which ended at 10 p.m.
-Eastern Time (9 p.m.
-Central on the Illinois side of the market).
-All Fox programming moved to WTHI-DT2 starting at 5 a.m. the following day.
-The rebranded station also adopted the brand "WAWV ABC," removing all references to its channel 38 allocation, along with a new logo.
+All Fox programming moved to WTHI-DT2 the following day.
+The rebranded station also adopted the brand "WAWV ABC", removing all references to its channel 38 allocation, along with a new logo.

 Nexstar announced that it would acquire Media General, owners of rival WTHI-TV on January 27, 2016.
 Despite WTHI's higher ratings, on March 4, 2016, Nexstar and Mission declared their intentions to keep WTWO/WAWV and sell WTHI to another company; four months later; on June 13, 2016, it announced that WTHI and four other stations would be acquired by Heartland Media, through its USA Television MidAmerica Holdings joint venture with MSouth Equity Partners, for $115 million, to comply with Federal Communications Commission (FCC) ownership caps.